yesterdayne/yesterdayne/README.md

 usually i am either sitting in the bakery, outside the bakery, or SOMETIMES near spawn, i don't usually talk. that doesn't mean i wont, tho! if you wanna talk about one of my interests i am more likely to be talkative vs just general smalltalk haha.

+"how do you stay in ponytown all day without getting disconnected?" you see i have no life, i am literally at my computer and i am just clicking on the screen to make sure i don't go afk off and on.

 PS! i most likely won't add you to my friends list unless we've at least talked beforehand! don't take it personal, i just don't want my friends list flooded with people i don't know at all lol ;_;

 --------------------------------